zacforsman/zacforsman.github.io/himb-coral-nursery.md

 title: HIMB Coral Nursery
 permalink: /himb-coral-nursery/
 ---

-# The HIMB Coral Nursery
-- ## Can we aquaculture a whole coral reef?
-- ## Can we farm coral at a massive scale?
 - ## Can we harness ecology to promote restoration and prevent decline?
+- ## Can we 'scale-up' coral farming?
+- ## Can we aquaculture a coral reef?

-The HIMB Coral Nursery aims to answer these questions.
+The HIMB Coral Nursery aims to answer these and other questions in support of research and education at HIMB.
 It started as a pilot project to determine if it is possible to farm coral and improve reef restoration using a floating midwater coral nursery.

 The nursery was constructed in 2017 by recycling dolphin and fish pens that were decommissioned.
 Corals had naturally settled on the nets of these pens over the course of approximately 10 years, these corals were rescued with the assistance and guidance of the State of Hawaiʻi Division of Aquatic Resources (DAR).